-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Williams also called for Virginians to keep National Guard members and their families in mind, as most on-duty personnel also have full-time jobs and cannot currently return to their families due to a need for isolation.

-You can learn more about how the National Guard has been preparing for the work here.
+You can learn more about how the National Guard has been preparing for the work

 Gov. Northam also thanked hospitals across Virginia for their work throughout the pandemic and for their assistance to provide resources where needed.

-He specifically noted an announcement from the VHHA on Wednesday about their partnership with the health department to provide a range of needed resources to long-term care facilities.
+about their partnership with the health department to provide a range of needed resources to long-term care facilities.

 Northam also thanked the Health Equity Group for their work providing donations to send out COVID-19 care kits in Harrisonburg.

-Those care kits were distributed on Wednesday, providing face masks, hand sanitizer, and flyers in five languages with information on COVID-19 prevention to hundreds of city residents in Harrisonburg's culturally diverse neighborhoods.
+, providing face masks, hand sanitizer, and flyers in five languages with information on COVID-19 prevention to hundreds of city residents in Harrisonburg's culturally diverse neighborhoods.

 May 6 marks the start of Nurse Appreciation Week, and Gov. Northam took time during his briefing to thank Virginia's nurses, saying he's grateful to every nurse in Virginia for everything they do and that he knows, from his experience as a doctor, that no medical facility could function without nurses.